MAUVE Scores for Generative Models: Theory and Practice: Practical Computation of the Divergence Frontier and its Summaries

 \subsubsection{Estimation Error Bounds}

-Nearest neighbor estimation of $f$-divergences typically require continuous distributions on a Euclidean space with densities satisfying certain regularity conditions.
+Nearest neighbor estimation of $f$-divergences typically requires continuous distributions on a Euclidean space with densities satisfying certain regularity conditions.
 To this end, we consider estimation on a noisy version of the problem.

 First, we pass from a discrete data space $\Xcal$ to an Euclidean embedding space by taking embeddings from a model $\varphi: \Xcal \to \reals^d$.
 While the pushforward distributions $\varphi_\sharp P$ and $\varphi_\sharp Q$ are now supported on $\reals^d$, they are not guaranteed to have a density w.r.t. the Lebesgue measure.
 To overcome this, we consider smooth these pushforward distributions by convolving them with a Gaussian $\Ncal(0, \sigma^2 I_d)$ to get distributions $P' = \varphi_\sharp P \star \Ncal(0, \sigma^2 I_d)$ and $Q' = \varphi_\sharp Q \star \Ncal(0, \sigma^2 I_d)$.
 Sampling from the convolved distribution is trivial: $\uv_i = \varphi(\xv_i) + \xiv_i$ and $\uv_j' = \varphi(\xv_j') + \xiv_j'$ are a valid samples from $P'$ and $Q'$ respectively for $\xv_i \sim P$ and $\xv_j' \sim Q$ with independent Gaussian noise $\xiv_i, \xiv_j' \sim \Ncal(0, \sigma^2 I_d)$.
 We analyze the corresponding version of \eqref{eq:knn-estimator} that is constructed using the $\ell_2$ distance between the noisy vectors $\uv_i, \uv_j'$.
 We show that this procedure always underestimates the $f$-divergence.